 See listings below for freeor low-cost services offered in the community.
 Many of these services and resources are offered in English and Spanish

 The Central Texas Diabetes Coalition is a grassroots organization with a diverse membership.
 Participation is open to all organizations and individuals with an interest in diabetes prevention and control.
 Current participants include community-based organizations, clinics, schools, the University of Texas, and city, county, and state government.

 Learn more.
-For more information about the Coalition, or to join, contact Stephanie Helfman, HHS Program Coordinator, at 512-972-6764, or send her an email.
+For more information about the Coalition, or to join, contact Estephanie Olivares, HHS Program Coordinator, at 512-972-6769, or send an email.